This post may contain affiliate links. Please read our disclosure policy.

 Pressure Cooker Corned Beef and Cabbage with creamy baby red potatoes and carrots is a flavorful easy meal with the most tender meat!

-A marinated corned beef brisket is cooked in the instant pot with beef broth and Guinness stout.
+A marinated corned beef brisket is cooked in the instant pot with homemade beef broth and Guinness stout.
 The corned beef completely falls apart and melts in your mouth.
 This complete meal is great for St. Patrick’s Day!

 sliced Corned Beef with potatoes and carrots